KothaNikhil/FactoryManagement/BACKUP_GUIDE.md

 Access the Backup & Restore feature from the main menu:
 - Menu Item: "Backup & Restore"
 - Icon: Backup/Restore symbol
-- Located below "Parties Master" in the menu
+- Located below "Parties Managemet" in the menu